tnichols217/notes/MUTH 104/Notes/Sonata Form.md

 ### C - Closing

-- Adds new material and solidifies the key of the second
+- Adds new material and solidifies the key of the secondary theme

 ## D - Development